swimmingly/swimmingly.github.io/_pages/other/individualism.md

 Every life is an end in itself, not the means to any other end.
 He exists for his own sake.
 His existence is the justification of his actions.
 His existence is not justified by any benefit it affords others.

+Powerless people who proclaim their rights will get zero regard from the masses, let alone from agents of the system.
+Power can't be faked.
+It's time to get real.

 ### so much for voting and representation (democracy and republics)

 Voting is a nauseating exercise.
 People like it as much as paying taxes.
 They only vote because they are desperate.

 They don't know what else they can do.
 The whole business of elections and referendums is disgusting.
 They don't want to be involved.
 They are relieved to turn it over to the cockroaches who seem to enjoy it, then be done with it for another year or two.

 An individualist party would finally turn abstention into a meaningful choice.
 It would delegitimize the establishment, imploding it.
 Collective _inaction_ is the instinct of everyone with a shred of decency.
-A distributed state weaponizes  decency against the source of corruption: mass delegation of power to a central body (legislature, executive, judiciary)
+A distributed state weaponizes decency against the source of corruption: mass delegation of power to a central body (legislature, executive, judiciary).

 Members of central bodies abuse power, just as the masses deserve.
-The people have given up the most precious thing they had: their personal, living power to lead their own lives, their say-so over their own lives.
+The people have given up the most precious thing they had: their personal, living power to lead their own lives, their say-so over their own existences.
 So centralized politicians start using them for their own purposes.
 Why would they do otherwise?
 The people proved themselves unworthy of more.
+They begged for slavery, so why not give it to them?

-All the natural human qualities democracy condemns as civic sin become the virtues of a free state: apathy, inertia, self-interest, "selfishness" (!), short-term thinking,
+All the natural human qualities democracy condemns as civic sin become the virtues of a free state: apathy, inertia, selfishness.

 Data mining and individualized micro-targeting of political ads (watch _Brexit: The Uncivil War_) is _made_ for individualism and a distributed state.
 Everyone gripes about some state control or another.
 The party will rub that nerve raw in everyone.
-There will be an exodus, a permanent, general strike against central government (A la, the Velvet Revolution in Czech Republic, Atlas Shrugged, and in the movie, "La Belle Verte", the brief history the youths share at 1:07:30.
+There will be an exodus, a permanent, general strike against central government (A la, the Velvet Revolution in Czech Republic, Atlas Shrugged, and in the brilliant movie, "La Belle Verte", in the brief history the youths share at 1:07:30 and a few mentions throughout.

 Individualism would likely win a first battle.
 But without proper preparation (several individuals restored to sufficient power) the collectivists' strike back could recapture the people more deeply than before with new levels of fear.

 ### current powers

 More important than voting is jury nullification of unjust laws.
 But this has been suppressed by centralized courts.

 Far more important is the prosecution of suits in court.
 Common people can do this without lawyers.
 Dr Frederick Graves has proven this with his law course, [jurisdictionary](https://howtowinincourt.com?refercode=DA0054).
 This knowledge and skill is useful both before and after the emergence of an individualist government.